flexa-markup-language/bml/README.md

 ## BPS Handle Specification

-A BPS handle must contain the follow methods.
+A BPS handle must contain the following classes and methods.

 ### BPSFile class

+#### Attributes
+- `private string Path;`
+This attribute contains the path of BPSFile.
+The method set must normalize the path ensuring this has the extension.

-#### Add function
+#### Methods

+- `public void Save()`
+This method will call the method `Save(BPSFile file)` from the `BPS` class passing itself.
+- `public string Plain()`
+This method will call the method `Plain(BPSFile file)` from the `BPS` class passing itself.
-- `Add(string key, object value)`
+- `public void Add(string key, object value)`
-This method will add a new value in BPS file.
-If the key alread exists, the value must be updated.
+This method will add a new value in `BPSFile`.
+If the key already exists, the value must be updated.
+- `public bool Remove(string key)`
+This method will remove a value from `BPSFile`.
+It will return true if was sucessful or false if the key does not exist.
+- `public object Find(string key)`
+This method will return the value related to the key.
+If the key does not exist, it will return null.
+- `public int Count()`
+This method will count the data amount of `BPSFile`.
+- `public void Clear()`
+This method will erase all values from the `BPSFile`.
+- `public void Contains(string key)`
+This method checks if a key exists returning true or false.

+### BPS class

+#### Methods
+- `public static BPSFile Load(string path)`
+This method will load a `BPSFile` from disk.
+- `public static void Save(BPSFile file)`
+This method will save a `BPSFile` on disk.
+- `public static BPSFile Parse(string data)`
+This method will parse a string representation in BPS notation to a `BPSFile`.
+- `public static string Plain(BPSFile file)`
+This method will return a string representation of a `BPSFile`.